CUCyber/presentations/misc/telehack.md

 ## Ultimate Goal

-Leave you with the knowledge and experience to go into a professional cyber security role.
+Our goal is to leave you with the knowledge and experience to go into a professional cyber security role.